rschroll/beru/README.md

 Running
 -------
 Launch Beru with the shell script `beru`.
-Right now, it must be run from the same directory its in; this is one of many things to fix.

-Beru lists and lets you read books in `~/Books`.
-If that directory doesn't exist, Beru opens a hole in the spacetime continuum.
-This is another thing to fix.
+Beru keeps a library of epub files.
+On every start, the folder `~/Books` is searched and all epubs in it are included in the library.
+You may also pass a epub file to `beru` as an argument.
+This will open the file and add it to your library.

+The Library is stored in a local database.
+While I won't be cavalier about changing the database format, it may happen.
+If you're getting database errors after upgrading, delete the database and reload your files.
+The database is one of the ones in `~/.local/share/Qt Project/QtQmlViewer/QML/OfflineStorage/Databases`;
+read the `.ini` files to find the one with `Name=BeruLocalBooks`.

 Known Problems
 --------------
-Certain files in certain Epubs cause Beru to hang while trying to read them.

 Everything is ugly and clunky.

+Sometimes the display gets messed up, resulting in two partial columns of text visible.
+A repeatable test case would be helpful in fixing this.

 Please [submit bugs][2] that you find!